linda-seiter/cmsc115-tmp/README.md

 ## Printing Methods

-Consider the structure of a knock-knock joke.
+Consider the repetitive structure of a knock-knock joke.
+The only difference between two jokes is:

+1. The **name** of who is at the door, and
+2. The **punchline**.

 | Joke#1 | Joke#2 |
 | --- | ----------- |